jan-pr/Fraud-Detection/README.md

-# 🧠 ML Model Deployment with Flask + Git LFS
+# 🧠 ML Model Deployment with Flask

 This repository contains a Flask web application for serving predictions using a trained machine learning model.
 The model, encoders, and preprocessed data are stored in a compressed archive (`training.7z`) and tracked using **Git LFS** due to GitHub's file size limitations.